tahzeer/tahzeer/README.md

 Hey!
-I'm Tahzeer Ashraf, a Software Engineer based in Bangalore.
+I'm Tahzeer, a Software Engineer based in Bangalore.
 I've completed by B.Tech. from IIT Goa and am passionate about everything software and finance related.

 ### 🔭 Expertise